DylanGBan/DylanGBan/README.md

 - I have also worked on class projects at UCSD; however, since I am still a student, I cannot make the repositories public.
   Below is a list of my class projects so far:
   - CSE 120 (Operating Systems) ~ Using <a href="https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System"> Nachos</a> as a playground to put into practice material learned in class (eg. threads, context-switches, scheduling, etc.)
   - CSE 110 (Software Engineering) ~ Using Android Studio, my team and I built a habit tracking app.
-Learned design patterns like Model-View-Presenter, Observer, etc. and agile software process like Unit testing, Object mocking, etc.
+Learned design patterns like Model-View-Presenter, Observer, etc. and agile software processes like Unit testing, Object mocking, etc.
   - CSE 105 (Theory of Computation) ~ Coded two files in Java that
       1) Helps prove that the language ADFA is a decidable language as it can be witnessed by a deciding Turing Machine.
       2) Proves that: